Cowardice

-Cowardice is a trait wherein excessive fear prevents an individual from taking a risk or facing danger.
+Cowardice is a characteristic wherein excessive fear prevents an individual from taking a risk or facing danger.
 It is the opposite of courage.
 As a label, "cowardice" indicates a failure of character in the face of a challenge.
 One who succumbs to cowardice is known as a coward.

-As the opposite of bravery, which many historical and current human societies reward, cowardice is seen as a character flaw that is detrimental to society and thus the failure to face one's fear is often stigmatized and/or punished.
+As the opposite of bravery, which many historical and current human societies reward, cowardice is seen as a character flaw that is detrimental to society and thus the failure to face one's fear is often stigmatized or punished.

 Etymology

 According to the Online Etymology Dictionary, the word coward came into English from the Old French word coart (modern French couard), which is a combination of the word for "tail" (Modern French queue, Latin cauda) and an agent noun suffix.
 It would therefore have meant "one with a tail", which may conjure an image of an animal displaying its tail in flight of fear ("turning tail"), or a dog's habit of putting its tail between its legs when it is afraid.
 Like many other English words of French origin, this word was introduced in the English language by the French-speaking Normans, after the Norman conquest of England in 1066.

 The English surname Coward (as in Noël Coward), however, has the same origin and meaning as the word "cowherd".

-In German, the word translates into "Feigling" and "Weichei", the latter of which translates back to "soft egg" in literal.